-Isabelle Fortaleza-Tan, Newspaper Editor
+Isabelle Fortaleza-Tan, Newspaper Editor-in-chief

 Every September, Frontline usually organizes a Spiritual Emphasis Week— a week where students participate in bonding activities like water fights and music video-making contests and observe chapels with an overarching theme.
 However, this year, on September 17th, Frontline and Praise Team held a Spiritual Emphasis Day.